Child & Educational Psychology Service

 - contributing to professional development (training) of teachers and other educational support staff including training on evidence-based and research-informed interventions

-- training for community partners, e.g. Edwin Lobo Centre staff
+- training for community partners, such as Edwin Lobo Centre staff

 School or Nursery Special Educational Needs Coordinators (SENCOs) can request EP involvement for the most complex children in their school or setting.
 Parents/ carers must give their informed consent for us to become involved with a child (there is a request for involvement form that the school/ setting must fill in and then ask parents/ carers to sign to give their consent).